Assassin's Creed Unity: Criticism by French Left Party

 The French Left Party and its frontman Jean-Luc Mélenchon criticized the historical interpretation the game was conveying about the French Revolution, depicting Robespierre as "a blood-thirsty monster" and Marie Antoinette as "a poor little girl".
 He has described Ubisoft's version of the historical period as "propaganda" that builds upon the growing sense of self-hatred spreading throughout France.
 Mélenchon has expressed his criticisms in multiple media appearances, telling the New York Times that, "Smearing the great revolution is dirty work that aims to instill the French with even more self-loathing and talk of decline.
 If we continue like this, no common identity will remain possible for the French besides religion and skin color."

 Alexis Corbière, national secretary of the Left Party, said that "the game was conveying all the counter-revolutionary clichés that have been forged for two centuries".
 He added "To everyone who's gonna buy Assassin's Creed Unity, I wish you a nice time.
 But I also tell you that having fun doesn't prevent you from thinking.
 Just play it, but don't let yourself be manipulated by the propaganda."

 Without mentioning the criticism specifically, in an interview published on October 6, 2014, by Time, the game's creative director Alex Amancio said "What we actually try to do, and I think this is just a personal belief that we have, is to avoid reducing history...
 We try very hard to portray things as factually as possible."
 Despite this, game producer Antoine Vimal du Monteil answered that, ultimately, "Assassin's Creed Unity is a mainstream video game, not a history lesson."

 Sales

-As of 31 December 2014, Ubisoft has shipped a combined 10 million copies of Assassin's Creed Unity and Assassin's Creed Rogue.
+As of 31 December 2014, Ubisoft has shipped a combined 10 million units of Assassin's Creed Unity and Assassin's Creed Rogue.
 From April 17 to 25, 2019, Ubisoft made the PC version available free of charge with a message encouraging donations to restore Notre Dame de Paris following the fire there on April 15, 2019.
 Thanks to this, Ubisoft donated €500,000 to help with the restoration and reconstruction of Paris' historic landmark.
+In May 2020, Ubisoft revealed that Assassin's Creed Unity (and ten other games published by them in the eighth console generation) had sold over ten million units by March 2020.